interdobs/Data-Warehouse-Cloud/README.md

 Based on Olaf Fischer's excellent content which can be found here:  https://blogs.sap.com/2021/10/12/sap-data-warehouse-cloud-data-integration-monitoring-sample-content-for-reporting/

-See our blog on SCN for additional
+See our blog on SCN for additional details:

 https://blogs.sap.com/2021/11/24/sap-data-warehouse-cloud-data-integration-monitoring-addition-to-sample-content-for-reporting/